 1991 Philatelic Foundation certificate.
 Very scarce part perf double impression.
 Only reported example on document.
 Ex-Curtis.

+2011 Philatelic Foundation certificate.
 Double impression.
-2011 PF Cert.
 Superb example, with the cancel doubled in addition to the design itself... how appropriate.
 Much more scarce than the catalog value implies.

 Wonderful 3-color stock certificate from the Triunfo Gold and Silver Mining Co. in San Francisco, CA.